jkotan/nexdatas.tools/doc/nxsfileinfo.rst

   -u, --override        override NeXus entries by script parameters --parameters-in-caption
-                        add plot paramters to the caption -o OUTPUT, --output OUTPUT
+                        add plot paramters to the caption -n NEXUSPATH, --nexus-path NEXUSPATH
+                        base nexus path to element to be shown.
+			If th path is '' the default group is shown.
+The default: ''

+  -o OUTPUT, --output OUTPUT
                         output scicat metadata file